ct1/guides/digital_ocean_django_deployment.md

 ### 4. Install other applications if required

-If required zbar need to install development packages
+    zbar module requires the installation of development packages
     ```
      sudo apt-get install libzbar-dev python3-dev
     ```